Xcash-Tech/roadmap/README.md

 X-Cash aims to become the leading privacy-first Web3 infrastructure—where individuals control their data, institutions can comply without compromising user rights, and developers build applications that respect human autonomy.

 > "Privacy is not about hiding.
 It's about having control.
 X-Cash gives you that control—whether you're an individual seeking financial sovereignty or an enterprise needing regulatory compliance without surveillance."

-## Join the Journey

-Be part of building a privacy-centric future for blockchain technology.

-- Join Community: `/#community`
-- Back to Home: `/`